-Updated on April 21, 2020 to include latest production information and prices.
+Updated on September 13, 2020 to include latest product information and prices.

 Ideal for the occasional solar panel user, portable (foldable) solar panels can be stored in a compact space and pulled out only when needed.
 They are great for keeping in your car in case of a breakdown, in your house for supplemental power during an outage (but useless at night), or for camping.

 Not Weatherproof – Put Out on Sunny Days Only

 Portable solar panels are NOT intended to replace permanent flat-panel solar panels, which have been specifically designed to be weatherproof.
 By contrast, these portable solar panels are only water-resistant at best, and in most products, the controller box is intended to remain dry.